 The Group's land and buildings are stated at cost less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
-The fair value measurements of the Group's leasehold land and buildings as at 31 December 2020 and 31 December 2019 were performed by Colliers International and Jones Lang LaSalle respectively.
-Both firm are independent valuers not connected with the Group, who have appropriate qualifications and recent experience in the fair value measurement of the properties in the relevant locations.
+The fair value measurements of the Group's leasehold land and buildings as at 31 December 2022 and 31 December 2021 were performed by independent valuers not connected with the Group, who have appropriate qualifications and recent experience in the fair value measurement of the properties in the relevant locations.